aslak3/matrix-display/README.md

 ### ${board}.cmake

-For completeness, a board description cmake file resembles the following, which is the description for the ESP32-S3 based Adafruit MatrixPortal S3:
+A board description cmake file resembles the following, which is the description for the ESP32-S3 based Adafruit MatrixPortal S3:

 ```cmake
 set(MATRIX_DISPLAY_SDK          ESP32)